Modupe-Adeniyi/MAVEN-MARKET-SALES-ANALYSIS-/README.md

 ## Data Sources

 The primary dataset employed for this analysis is "Maven Market_Dataset.csv" sourced from Kaggle.com.
-This dataset encompasses detailed information on each sale, customer interactions, and product returns within Maven Market.
+This dataset encompasses detailed information on each sale, customer interactions, and product returned within Maven Market.

 ## Tools